- Frequency of wage payments

 Wages in Dispute

 In case of a dispute between an employer and an employee as to the amount of wages due an employee, the employer must timely pay, without condition, all wages, or parts thereof, conceded by the employer to be due, leaving to the employee all remedies the employee might otherwise be entitled.
 The acceptance by an employee of payment of uncontested wages does not constitute a release or accord and satisfaction with respect to the disputed amount.
-Idaho Stat.
-45-611
+ID Statute 45-611

 Deductions from Wages